evangelistapaul/R_Day_Simulation/README.md

 The simulation supports different scenarios for USMAPS (United States Military Academy Preparatory School) cadets and includes gender-specific routing.

+Visit https://paul-evangelista.com/R_day_article.html for a discussion of this project.

 ## Project Structure

 ```